Mumbai mysore masala dosa recipe – a Mumbai street food snack that I would so often have when studying and working in Bombay.

 6: sprinkle about 1 tsp of pav bhaji masala & salt on top.
 For a more spicier version, you can also sprinkle some red chili powder and garam masala.
 You can also idli podi or sambar powder.

 7: with a potato masher, mash the whole mixture, taking care not to break the dosa.
 Add some more oil or butter if desired.

 8: carefully fold one part of the dosa.

 9: now fold from the other side.

-10: cook one side for 1-2 minutes. the veggies are partly cooked and really become moist and juicy imparting their flavors along with the masalas to the dosa. then flip and cook the other side. slice the dosa with the metal spatula or later you can slice it with a knife.
+10: cook one side for 1-2 minutes.
+The veggies are partly cooked and really become moist and juicy imparting their flavors along with the masalas to the dosa. then flip and cook the other side.
+Slice the dosa with the metal spatula or later you can slice it with a knife.

-11: remove in a plate.
+11: remove the dosa in a plate.

 12: begin to prepare another dosa same way.

-recipe details of bombay mysore masala dosa below:
+mumbai mysore masala dosa